Rational pencils of cubics and configurations of six or seven points in $\mathbb{R}P^2$: Configurations of seven points

 \subsection{Configurations with three aligned points}

-\begin{proposition} Seven points in $\mathbb{R}P^2$, with three of them aligned, but otherwise generic, may realize $38$ different configurations. \end{proposition} {\em Proof:\/} Let us call {\em refined line-walls\/} the configurations with three aligned points, otherwise generic.
+\begin{proposition} Seven points in $\mathbb{R}P^2$, with three of them aligned, but otherwise generic, may realize $38$ different unordered configurations. \end{proposition} {\em Proof:\/} Let us call {\em refined line-walls\/} the configurations with three aligned points, otherwise generic.
 To find them, we need first to determine, for each of the $27$ line-walls, all sets of six points that may be coconic.
 For each line-wall with some admissible conic, we mark the black points with names $5, 6, 7$, and indicate the conic(s) inside of the circle, see Figure~\ref{fourtywalls}.
-Let us explain how these conics are spotted.
-We say that a non-generic arrangement or configuration is line-conic if it has a conic through six points and a line through three points, one of them not on the conic.
-The $11$ configurations with six coconic points are represented by the arrangements $A, \dots K$, with conic $123456$.
-We find for each of these arrangements all triples of points with $7$ that may become aligned, see Figure~\ref{triples}.
-Most of these triples are directly visible in Figure~\ref{hexagon}, but the safest way to find them without forgetting one is the following: write the list of all admissible triples for each subarrangement $\hat 1, \dots \hat 6$ using the rules explicited in Figures~\ref{movebeta}-\ref{movealpha}, the relevant triples $nm7$ are those appearing four times in total (in all lists but $\hat n, \hat m$).
-The line-conic arrangements obtained may be denoted by a letter followed by a triple.
-We find in total $36$ combinations letter-triple.
-Note that a line-conic arrangement may be described with two letter-triples, for example, $A357 = B357$, see Figure~\ref{hexagon}.
-Note also that some of the arrangements give obviously rise to the same configuration: the cyclic permutation $(1 6 5 4 3 2)$ maps $A367$ onto $A257$ and $A257$ onto $A147$; the symmetry $s = (1 6)(2 5)(3 4)$ maps $Xij7$ onto $Xs(i)s(j)7$ for $X \in \{ A, B, D, E, F, J \}$.
-Whenever several equivalent arrangements appear, keep only one.
-With help of Figure~\ref{hexagon}, write down, for each arrangement left, the cyclic ordering with which $L$ meets the three aligned points, and the six lines determined by the other four points.
-We find in total $14$ line-conic configurations.
-Perform an appropriate symmetry on each of the $14$ arrangements representing these configurations, so as to get the conic-subwalls of the $27$ line-wall arrangements of Figure~\ref{fourtywalls}.
-In this figure, there are in total $15$ conics, distributed in $11$ line-walls: the two conics $125743$ and $126743$ of $W12$ determine the same configuration via the symmetry $(1 3)(2 4)(7 5)$.
-Choose one representant for each set of equivalent letter-triples.
-Figure~\ref{conicwalls} shows the symmetries mapping this representant onto the corresponding line-conic-wall from Figure~\ref{fourtywalls}.
-Let us explicit some more symmetries in the case of the less obvious equivalences $H127 \simeq I457$; $H457 \simeq K127$; and $I367 \simeq I137 \simeq K367$.
-One has: $I457$ $(1 4 6 3)$ $W19, 124356$; $K127$ $(1 5 4 2 6 3)$ $W27, 124356$; $I137$ $(3 6 5 4)$ or $(1 3 5 2 4)$ $W22, 154362$; $K367$ $(1 2)(3 5)$ or $(1 4 2 3 6 5)$ $W22, 154362$.
+Let us explain how to spot these conics.
+A non-generic configuration is {\em line-conic\/} if it has a conic through six points and a line through three points, one of them not on the conic.
+The $11$ unordered configurations with six coconic points are represented by $A, \dots K$, with conic $123456$.
+Figure~\ref{triples} displays all triples of points with $7$ that may become aligned for $A, \dots K$.
+Most of these triples are directly visible in Figure~\ref{hexagon}, but the safest way to find them without forgetting one is the following: write the list of all admissible triples for each subconfiguration $\hat 1, \dots \hat 6$ using the rules explicited in Figures~\ref{movebeta}-\ref{movealpha}, the relevant triples $nm7$ are those appearing four times in total (in all lists but $\hat n, \hat m$).
+Each of the line-conic configurations obtained may be denoted by a letter followed by a triple, we find in total $36$ combinations letter-triple.
+Note that a line-conic configuration may be encoded with two letter-triples, for example, $A357 = B357$, see Figure~\ref{hexagon}.
+Note also that some are mapped onto others by elements of $\mathcal{S}_7$: the cyclic permutation $(1 6 5 4 3 2)$ sends $A367$ onto $A257$ and $A257$ onto $A147$; the symmetry $s = (1 6)(2 5)(3 4)$ maps $Xij7$ onto $Xs(i)s(j)7$ for $X \in \{ A, B, D, E, F, J \}$.
+The symmetry $(1 4)(2 5)(3 6)$ swaps the elements of the pairs ($I457$, $H127$), ($K127$, $H457$) and ($I137$, $I467$).
+We find in total $14$ different line-conic unordered configurations, for each of them, choose a letter-triple as representant.
+See then Figure~\ref{hexagon} to get the cyclic ordering with which the line meets the three aligned points, and the six lines determined by the other four points.
+The left column of Figure~\ref{conicwalls} displays the symmetries mapping the $14$ letter-triples onto the conic-subwalls in Figure~\ref{fourtywalls}.
+The right column displays the lists of equivalent letter-triples.